 “I love the cover of this new album because the guy in the pool is so chilled and you can see the stars are out and it summarises the dream state and a happy time me, beautifully.”

-Phil 1980s; lampooning corporate man … with a didgeridoo
+Phil 1980s; lampooning corporate man … didgeridoo weapon of choice

 In the 1980’s, living in Woodstock, New York, Phil worked with bands playing covers seasoned with some of his own songs.
 One such was the drolly-named Big Children, staffed by local musicians struggling to make a living and willing to play with almost anyone if there was money and an audience.